Daniel-AnTra/Final-Project-Assessment-for-Scalefocus-Academy/README.md

                     def deploymentExists = bat(script: 'kubectl get deployment final-project-wp-scalefocus-wordpress -n wp', returnStatus: true) == 0 if (deploymentExists) {
                       echo 'WordPress is already installed'
-                      return
                     } else {
-                      error 'WordPress is not installed.
+                      echo 'WordPress is not installed.
 Proceed with the deployment.'
                     }
                   }
                 }